Rocky Mountain Elementary School serves 353 students in grades Prekindergarten-5.

 - Overall Testing Rank: Bottom 50% in CO

 - Reading Proficiency: 10-14% (Btm 50%)

 - Source: National Center for Education Statistics (NCES), CO Dept. of Education

 Rocky Mountain Elementary School ranks among the top 20% of public schools in Colorado for:

 Percent Eligible For Free Lunch

-Rocky Mountain Elementary School's student population of 413 students has stayed relatively flat over five school years.
+Rocky Mountain Elementary School's student population of 353 students has declined by 17% over five school years.